 The Thai Prime Minister, newly elected to the role by democratic mandate, will this week finalise his cabinet.
 The reported decision to honor the deals brokered with the Democrat and Bhumajaithai parties and their demands for key economic ministries is an indication of how politics will be conducted in a Thai government that will now operate in a very much changed environment to that of the last five years.

-Prayut’s journey from army coup leader to PM and now democratic Prime Minister
+Prayut’s journey from army coup leader to PM and now a democratic Prime Minister

-Prime Minister now predicted to become political party leader after government is formed
+Prime Minister now predicted to become political party leader after the government is formed

 Risky strategy of up to now canny leader

-It is reported that the current Deputy Prime Minister Wissanu Krea-ngam has warned of the dangers which such a move exposes the prime minister to.
+It is reported that the current Deputy Prime Minister Wissanu Krea-ngam has warned of the dangers that such a move exposes the prime minister to.

 Opposition is moving into a new gear with as it plans taking its work outside parliament